lequietriot/Old-School-RuneScape-Cache-Tools/README.md

 * Gagravarr (https://github.com/Gagravarr): vorbis-java libraries.
 * FormDev Software: for the FlatLaf interface look and feel.
 * RuneLite Contributors (https://github.com/runelite/runelite): for the open source Old School RuneScape Client.
+* Suic (https://github.com/Suicolen): For the simple JFX model viewer/editor tool.
 * Jagex: for being an inspiration in making this happen.

 ### Known Bugs/Issues
 * Cache Explorer: Not able to dump/export all files of single archive - only the first file is exported?
 * Cache Explorer: Some caches may not load correctly
 * Data Decoders: SoundFont conversion - may not be perfect
+* Model Viewer: Does not work on RS2 yet
+* Model Viewer: May not work on Mac computers, a workaround would be running the project directly through IntelliJ IDEA.

 ## That's all for now.
 Enjoy!